Existence is a fight to the death

 I hate the cold.

-I detest the death of every year, the annual reset blanketed in snow and greyness.
-I will not go gently into that good night.
-I will rage, rage against the dying of the light.
+I detest the death of every year, the annual reset blanketed in snow and greyness, yet I will not go gently into that good night.
 I cannot control the weather, but I refuse to let Old Man Winter steal away what I am owed.
 Life is my birthright.
 Vitality is my weapon.
 I will not give up what is mine without a fight.

 Geographically, the cold is an inevitability for me.
 Living in Boulder, Colorado, next to a mountain and 30 minutes from a ski resort, mounds of snow will find their way to my doorstep.
 There will be no avoiding what I so vehemently dislike, and every day draws me nearer.
 This gives me a very clear decision: